 Warning!
 The results table is automatically generated.
 Please double-check prices before signing up – email us with any problems, suggestions or missing tariffs.

 But which phone is best?
 And how do you choose the right contract?
-Our iPhone need-to-knows should help you decide, as well as giving you some tips on selling your old phone and maximising your current tariff.
+Our iPhone need-to-knows should help you decide, as well as giving you some tips on selling your old phone and getting the most out of your current tariff.

-Should I get an new iPhone?
-Apple iPhone 5S, 5C, 5 and 4S explained
+Should I get an new iPhone and if so, which?

 iPhone 5S.
-The iPhone 5S is a step up from the iPhone 5 and comes in silver, gold and "space grey", with a faster A7 chip, a better camera, a fingerprint sensor and a M7 motion co-processor, which can be used with several new fitness apps.
+The iPhone 5S is a step up from the iPhone 5 and comes in silver, gold and 'space grey', with a faster A7 chip, a better camera, a fingerprint sensor and an M7 motion co-processor, which can be used with several new fitness apps.

-Both phones come ready with the latest operating system, iOS 7, with a host of improved features.
-These include updates to its personal assistant app, Siri, and the new iWork suite (Apple's version of Microsoft PowerPoint, Word, and Excel). iOS 7 is also available on older iPhones and iPads through a free system update.
+Both phones come ready with the latest operating system, iOS 7, which has a host of improved features.
+These include updates to its personal assistant app, Siri, and the new iWork suite (Apple's version of Microsoft PowerPoint, Word and Excel). iOS 7 is also available on older iPhones and iPads through a free system update.

-iPhones 5 and 4S.
-There's also the iPhone 5 and iPhone 4S, if you don't mind having an older handset.
-As these are older, the price is generally cheaper than the latest models.
-However, stock of these older phones is limited therefore it's harder to seek out a competitive tariff.
+iPhones 5/4S/4.
+There's also the iPhone 5, iPhone 4S and iPhone 4, if you don't mind not having the very latest handset.
+As these are older, the price is cheaper than the latest models.
+However, there is less stock of these phones so you may have to spend some time searching to get one.
+If you can't buy the phone through a provider, a second-hand unlocked model might be your best bet and with this it's possible to use a cheaper Sim-only tariff.

 How do I pick the best contract?